 But did you know that some cats can weigh up to 25 pounds?
 We’ll explore details about those magnificently large house cats below.

 The Maine Coon is from—you guessed it—Maine.
 This cat was first discovered in North America in Maine and is the official feline of the state.
 It is one of the oldest domesticated cat breeds in North America.

 Known for their intelligence, personable nature, and goofiness, these big house cats make great companions.
 They enjoy being close to their owners but don’t like to be cuddled.

 As one of the largest cat breeds, males can weigh up to 25 pounds and females can weigh up to 18 pounds.

 If you’re looking for a large cat to cuddle with, the Ragdoll cat is the ideal breed.
 They love collapsing into the arms of their family.

-In the 1960s, they were developed in California as one of the largest house cat breeds.
+In the 1960s, they were developed in California as one of the largest domestic cat breeds.
 These friendly, cuddly, smart cats are typically great with children and other animals in the home.
 They can weigh up to 20 pounds—both male and female!

 The name probably gave it away with this cat breed—Siberian cats hail from Siberia.
 Their history dates back to 1000 A.D.